Whether you’re sitting on your behind all day or participating in triathlons, your hips are hard at work.

 Some people use a resistance band to make it even harder to lift and rotate your foot.

-The Clam Shell is performed using a resistance band.
-It effectively works your hips, glutes, and pelvis.
+The Clam Shell can be performed with or without using a resistance band.
+It effectively works your outer thigh, hips, glutes, and pelvis.

 - Lay on your side.